Language Arts Classes Overview

 In 6th Grade, students develop their voices through the practices of reading, writing, discussing, and revising.
 Students engage with units that include narratives such as The Breadwinner and informational and historical texts about the Black Lives Matter movement.
 They critically examine and analyze identity and social issues by creating their own Where I’m From poems, argumentative and informational essays, etc.

-In 8th Grade, students are developing intro stronger readers, writers, thinkers, and communicators.
-This learning is facilitated through exploring what makes a good reader, a effective writer, and an engaging story.
-Students will read choice reading novels, The House on Mango Street by Sandra Cisneros, Night by Elie Wiesel, and various essays.
-They will critical examine an author’s craft and form well-organized literary responses as well as persuasive and compelling persuasive essays.
+In 8th Grade, students develop into stronger readers, writers, thinkers, and communicators.
+This learning is facilitated through exploring what makes a good reader, an effective writer, and an engaging story.
+Students will read choice reading novels and other anchor texts such as The House on Mango Street by Sandra Cisneros, Night by Elie Wiesel, and various essays.
+They will critically examine an author’s craft and form well-organized literary responses as well as persuasive and compelling persuasive essays.